 Buchtel Hall was destroyed by fire in 1899, but the College and the community met the challenge by using Crouse Gymnasium and neighboring rooms to continue classes.
-Funds were raised for a new structure, and the present Buchtel Hall was in use by 1901.
+Funds were raised for a new structure, and the present Buchtel Hall was in use by 1001 present Buchtel Hall was in use by 1901.